 Interview by Carolyn Kaplan, 1992

-There is a compelling openness about Merle Muskal Reskin - more than enough to conceal her shyness.
-She would much rather be talking about a myriad of other things than herself, but she must because her husband, Harold, has bestowed an enormous honor upon her: the gift of a theatre in her name.
+There is a compelling openness about Merle Muskal Reskin — more than enough to conceal her shyness.
+She would much rather be talking about myriad things rather than herself, but she must because her husband, Harold, has bestowed an enormous honor upon her: the gift of a theatre in her name.